vahidAK/NanoMethPhase/README.md

                         If it is your second try and you have per read info file from the first try you can specify the per-read file to make the process faster.
-This also enables you to try different threshols of options (-mv, -mbq, mq, -hr, -abq), include/exclude indels, include/exclude
+This also enables you to try different threshols of options (-mv, -mbq, -mq, -hr, -abq), include/exclude indels, include/exclude
                         supp reads.
   --min_variant MIN_VARIANT, -mv MIN_VARIANT
                         minimum number of phased variants must a read have to be phased.
 Default is 1 --hapratio HAPRATIO, -hr HAPRATIO
-                        0-1 .The maximum ratio (# of SNVs from one halotype over the other) between haplotypes to tag as H1 or H2 (H2/H1 when #SNVs at H1 > H2 and H1/H2 when #SNVs at H2 > H1).
+                        0-1 .The maximum ratio (# of variants from one halotype over the other) between haplotypes to tag as H1 or H2 (H2/H1 when #variants at H1 > H2 and H1/H2 when #variants at H2 > H1).
 Default is 0.75
   --mapping_quality MAPPING_QUALITY, -mq MAPPING_QUALITY
                         An integer value to specify minimum read mapping